Rifle: Historical overview

 The origins of rifling are difficult to trace, but some of the earliest European experiments seem to have been carried out during the 15th century.
 Archers had long realized that a twist added to the tail feathers of their arrows gave them greater accuracy.
 Early muskets produced large quantities of smoke and soot, which had to be cleaned from the action and bore of the musket frequently, either through the action of repeated bore scrubbing, or a deliberate attempt to create "soot grooves" that would allow for more shots to be fired from the firearm.

 Some of the earliest examples of European grooved gun barrels were reportedly manufactured during 1440, and further developed by Gaspard Kollner of Vienna c.
 1498, although other scholars allege they were a joint effort between Kollner and Augustus Kotter of Nuremberg c.
 1520.
-Military commanders preferred smoothbore weapons for infantry use because rifles were much more prone to problems due to powder fouling the barrel and because they took longer to reload and fire than muskets.

 Rifles were created as an improvement in the accuracy of smoothbore muskets.
 In the early 18th century, Benjamin Robins, an English mathematician, realized that an elongated bullet would retain the momentum and kinetic energy of a musket ball, but would slice through the air with greater ease.
 The black powder used in early muzzle-loading rifles quickly fouled the barrel, making loading slower and more difficult.
 The greater range of the rifle was considered to be of little practical use since the smoke from black powder quickly obscured the battlefield and made it almost impossible to aim the weapon from a distance.
 Since musketeers could not afford to take the time to stop and clean their barrels in the middle of a battle, rifles were limited to use by sharpshooters and non-military uses like hunting.